-Lighting the Rockefeller Christmas tree
+Lighting the Rockefeller Christmas Tree

+People look out from a window to look at the tree after the 81st Annual Rockefeller

+People look out from a window to look at the tree after the 81st Annual Rockefeller

-A worker prepares an 85-foot-tall Norway Spruce from Hemlock Township, Pennsylvania to be hoisted into position as the 2014 Rockefeller Center Christmas Tree in New York November 7, 2014.
+The tree is seen during the 81st Annual Rockefeller Center Christmas Tree Lighting Ceremony in New York December 4, 2013.
+REUTERS/Keith Bedford

-A worker prepares the 2014 Rockefeller Center Christmas Tree in New York November 7, 2014.
+The tree is seen during the 81st Annual Rockefeller Center Christmas Tree Lighting Ceremony in New York December 4, 2013.
+REUTERS/Keith Bedford

-A worker prepares the 2014 Rockefeller Center Christmas Tree in New York November 7, 2014.
+Decorations in front of the tree are seen during the 81st Annual Rockefeller Center Christmas Tree Lighting Ceremony in New York December 4, 2013.
+REUTERS/Keith Bedford

-A worker prepares the 2014 Rockefeller Center Christmas Tree in New York November 7, 2014.
+Decorations in front of the tree are seen during the 81st Annual Rockefeller Center Christmas Tree Lighting Ceremony in New York December 4, 2013.
+REUTERS/Keith Bedford

-Crowds watch as the 85-foot-tall Norway Spruce from Hemlock Township, Pennsylvania is hoisted into position as the 2014 Rockefeller Center Christmas Tree November 7, 2014.

-Workers make adjustments to the Swarovski Star before raising it to the top of the Rockefeller Center Christmas Tree November 7, 2014.

-Workers hoist the 2014 Rockefeller Center Christmas Tree in New York November 7, 2014.
+The tree is seen during the 81st Annual Rockefeller Center Christmas Tree Lighting Ceremony in New York, December 4, 2013.
+REUTERS/Keith Bedford

-Workers make adjustments to the Swarovski Star before raising it to the top of the Rockefeller Center Christmas Tree November 13, 2014.
-Made by the Swarovski company, the star is more than nine feet wide, weighs 550 pounds and is comprised of 25,000...more

-Workers attach the Swarovski Star to the top of the Rockefeller Center Christmas Tree, which is being decorated behind scaffolding, at Rockefeller Center, November 13, 2014.

 Next Slideshows